CheronoK/Housing-Prices-Prediction/README.md

 v.)
 Elastic Net Regression

 ## Usage
-Depending on the different factors provide, the models are built to predict the housing prices for a real estate company.
+Depending on the different factors provided, the models are built to predict the housing prices for a real estate company.

 ## Installation
 Install Python and it's libraries in order to understand this project and use the models.